-Going from unincorporated association to limited company
+Going from an unincorporated association to a limited company

-Converting to a limited company will require the group to register with Companies House.
+Unincorporated Associations – Converting to a limited company will require the group to register with Companies House.
 However, this will mean that the group itself will exist as a legal entity, giving your members more protection.

 You can read more about registering in our Register a Limited Company section.